wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-webhookd/index.md

 events to some type of reaction mechanism which is to be triggered from those events.

-Different types of subscriptions are supported, and one can extend the types of subscription supported(the mechanism by which the events will be processed) through python plugins for the `wazo-webhookd.services` namespace(see [below](#how-to-add-a-new-webhookd-type-a.k.a-service)).
+Different types of subscriptions are supported, and one can extend the types of subscription supported (the mechanism by which the events will be processed) through Python plugins for the `wazo-webhookd.services` namespace (see [below](#how-to-add-a-new-webhookd-type-a.k.a-service)).

-The types of subscription currently supported natively(in the core implementation of wazo-webhookd)
+The types of subscription currently supported natively (in the core implementation of wazo-webhookd)
 are:

 - http subscriptions